brminnick/PokemonGoApi/README.md

  * Use at your own risk!
  * Secondary accounts should be used.

+## Building
+A C# Library Project must be created with the name "PokemonGoApi", after this you should run the following commands in the NuGet console.

+   Install-Package Newtonsoft.Json
+   Install-Package Google.Protobuf -Pre
+   Install-Package Google.Protobuf.Tools -Pre

+(Google.Protobuf.Tools is optional, use in the case that you want to modify .proto files) After installing the references it's easy as add the .cs files to the project and compile it.

 ## What's done so far
  * Server query backend
  * Pokémon Club login